 Like humans, cats should be getting all their nutritional needs met by their diet.
 If you are feeding your pet on good quality cat food, they shouldn’t need anything more.
 However, you’ve probably noticed that there is an increasing number of cat supplements available.
 Are they necessary?

 Cosequin is a supplement that is specifically aimed at helping maintain joint health in your cat.
-It’s the number one vet recommended joint supplement brand, and can also help maintain bladder health.
+It’s the number one vet recommended a joint supplement brand, and can also help maintain bladder health.
 If you think this might be helpful to your cat, then read on.

 What is Cosequin?